Application State

 Old snapshots will be garbage collected.

-Snapshots may be fetched from other nodes.
-This happens when the Raft process is far behind the leader and the leader doesn't have the log entries as they are garbage collected.
+Snapshots might be fetched from other nodes.
+This happens when the Raft process is far behind the leader and the leader doesn’t have the log entries as they are previously garbage collected.